2009 Middle Tennessee Blue Raiders football team: Western Kentucky

-Pregame line: Middle Tennessee -18

 Dwight Dasher's career day on a record-breaking afternoon spurred Middle Tennessee football to a 62–24 win over rival Western Kentucky in front of 17,787 on a cool Homecoming outing at Floyd Stadium in Murfreesboro, Tenn.
 Dasher finished 22-of-35 for 355 yards and three scores, the eighth-highest passing day in school history.
 He added two more scores on the ground as the Blue Raiders scored the most points and gained the most yards (646) under head coach Rick Stockstill (2006–present).

 Middle Tennessee churned out 646 yards of offense and 62 points in the win over WKU.
 The yardage total went down as the most under Rick Stockstill, breaking the previous best mark of 555 yards set against Louisville in 2007.
 The 62 points also went down as the most ever by a Rick Stockstill coached team and the most by the Blue Raiders since they put up 70 in a win over Idaho on Oct.
 6, 2001.
 The 646 yards rank third on the program's all-time list and is the second most Middle Tennessee has put up in a Sun Belt Conference game, trailing only that Idaho game when the Blue Raiders gained 685 yards.